ARMmbed/mbed-client/docs/Introduction.md

         }
 ```

-2. mbed Client supports both non-secure and secure mode operations.
+**Step 2.** mbed Client supports both non-secure and secure mode operations.
 For secure mode, you need to provide a certificate, private key and server public key through the API.

 To create a secure mode operation: